 This can be achieved by the use of enemas, colon hydrotherapy, drinking plenty of water and getting rest when you feel you need it.
 In addition, a daily practice of skin brushing, sauna sweating, abdominal massage and deep breathing exercises can be extremely beneficial during this time.

 There are also some supplements that can help to speed up detoxification, especially after the re-feeding process.
-This may include zeolite, aloe vera gel, milk thistle, dandelion root tea and chlorella.
+This may include zeolite, aloe vera gel, milk thistle, dandelion root tea, charcoal and chlorella.
 A product created by Healthforce Nutritionals called Intestinal Drawing Formula may also be of benefit.

 Two of the most important factors to consider when juice fasting are "how to start" and "how to end" the fast.
 When both are done properly, you can severely reduce detox reactions as well as inspire healthy eating practices after the fasting period is complete.

 Depending on your level of health and current diet, it is generally best to start a juice fast slowly rather than suddenly.
 We recommend consuming at least one or two days of raw or blended fruits, sprouts and vegetables, excluding all salt, oil, fat, sugar and any condiments from the diet before you begin the fasting process.
 This will make the transition easier when it comes time to drink nothing but juice for a number of days in a row.
 This is also known to help lessen any detox reactions that may occur.

 Abruptly beginning juices right after a day of junk food, probably the worst case scenario, will not be a pleasant experience and will most likely inhibit you from wanting to continue.

 When it comes time to end a juice fast, it is very important that you do not overeat but consume small amounts of high quality fruits and vegetables over the course of a few days.
 As a guide, it is sometimes helpful to write down a menu plan for the next 3 days listing what you will eat (with exact amounts) and when you will eat it.